-FRESH-FROZEN TISSUE SECTIONING
+FRESH FROZEN TISSUE SECTIONING GUIDELINES

-Fresh-frozen tissue sections are mounted directly onto slides.
+Fresh frozen tissue sections are mounted directly onto slides.
 Appropriate preparation and storage of tissue sections are critical to ensure sample integrity.
-The instructions provided in this manual are specific to the PhenoCycler workflow, and they are not intended to be a comprehensive guide for tissue processing.
+The instructions provided in this guide are specific to the PhenoCycler workflow and are not intended to be a comprehensive guide for tissue processing.